 Don’t get scared.

-Getting published on the biggest blog in the world is easier than you think.
+Getting your editorial calendar content published on the biggest blog in the world is easier than you think.

 You know people have been published at Huff Po by pitching Arianna Huffington directly.